manwar/perlweeklychallenge-club/challenge-153/james-smith/README.md

 Firstly we need to note that (in base 10) that the largest Factorion would have at most 7 digits.
 For a given number of digits (m) the largest value of the sum of the digits is
 `9! x m` or `362,880 x m`.
 For `m=7` we have the largest value being `2,540,160` which has 7-digits, for `m=8` we note that this value `2,903,040` also has 7 digits - so we can't have a solution with 8 or more digits.

-So when we loop through possibly values we know the limit is actually `2,177,282` greatly reducing our search space.
+So when we loop through possibly values we know the limit is actually `2,177,282` greatly reducing our search space (If the value has 7 digits, the first digit must be 1 or 2) then the highest value is `2 + 6 * 9!`.

 ## Solution